× Close

 Approach

-NCHEMS is excited to announce the five organizations and projects we will be supporting this year: the Colorado State University Office of Engagement and Extension, the University of Maine Cooperative Extension, the University of Missouri Extension, the Southern Rural Development Center, and the University of Tennessee Center for Industrial Services.
+NCHEMS supported five organizations and projects as part of this initiative: the Colorado State University Office of Engagement and Extension, the University of Maine Cooperative Extension, the University of Missouri Extension, the Southern Rural Development Center, and the University of Tennessee Center for Industrial Services.
+Brief descriptions of each project are included below.
+Lessons from the projects are detailed in Cooperative Extension as a Transformative Intermediary in Rural Development.

 • Partner: Colorado State University Office of Engagement and Extension

-• EARNS is exploring new partnerships between Colorado State University Extension and rural community colleges to strengthen its accessible education and workforce development initiatives.
-NCHEMS support allows for an external assessment that will examine prospective employers’ preferences regarding postsecondary certification versus badging programs to better support underserved rural learners in their pursuit of securing living wage employment within their home communities.
+• Colorado State University Extension is exploring partnerships with rural community colleges to strengthen accessible education and workforce development initiatives.
+NCHEMS provided financial support for an external assessment that examined prospective employers’ preferences regarding postsecondary certification versus badging programs to better support underserved rural learners in their pursuit of securing living wage employment within their home communities.

 • Project Lead: Eric Ishiwata, Ph.D